AbraXa5/personal-blog/content/blog/htb-gofer/index.md

 ## Overview
 ---

-> Gofer is a hard linux box, I discovered a bypassable HTTP proxy vulnerable to Server-Side Request Forgery.
+> Gofer is a hard linux box, I discovered a HTTP proxy vulnerable to Server-Side Request Forgery.
 Utilizing this SSRF vulnerability, I sent a phishing email through the internal SMTP server via the gopher protocol, embedding a malicious macro that activates upon document opening.
 Next, I obtained user credentials from a background process linked to the proxy.
 Finally, I found a vulnerability in the `notes` binary, exploiting a use-after-free vulnerability associated with a dangling pointer.

 ---
 ## Enumeration